-The main alternative is to respond, in a more limited way, to the internal audit by clarifying that students need to fill out the Equivalency of Study Form to take out-of-district credits, but not when they will be taking in-district credit recovery courses.
-This is not recommended because the High School Policy Work Group has carefully considered the recommended revisions, and the Department of College and Career Readiness has gathered feedback on the revisions from high school principals, Directors of Schools P-12, the Chief Academic Officer, the Department of Racial Equity and Advancement, and Board Directors.
-These revisions make 2024SP more equitable, more clear, and more in line with the realities of how students are accessing out-of-district courses for first time credit and credit recovery courses.
+The main alternative is to respond, in a more limited way, to the internal audit by clarifying that students need to fill out the Equivalency of Study Form to take out-of-district credits, but not when they will be taking in district credit recovery courses.
+This is not recommended, because the High School Policy Work Group has carefully considered the recommended revisions, and the Department of College and Career Readiness has vetted the revisions with high school principals, directors of schools P-12, the chief academic officer, the Department of Racial Equity and Advancement, and the C&I Policy Committee.
+There is widespread agreement these revisions make 2024SP more equitable, more clear, and more in line with the realities of how students are accessing out-of-district courses for first time credit and credit recovery courses.